demisto/content-docs/content-repo/extra-docs/packs/XSOAR-Content-Update-Notifications.md

 **_MarketplacePackInstaller_** - From the “Content Installation” pack.

 ## Playbooks
-**Content Update Manager** - Use this playbook to check to see if there are any content updates available for chosen installed content packs, and notify users via e-mail or Slack.
+**Content Update Manager** - Use this playbook to check if there are any content updates available for chosen installed content packs, and notify users via e-mail or Slack.
 The playbook contains an auto-update flow that allows users to decide whether they want to install all updates that were found.
 See more about the playbook here [LINK TO DOCS]

 ## Incident types
 **Content Update Manager** - The incident type that triggers the `Content Update Manager` playbook.
 Creating this incident will let you choose the preferred notification method (Slack or email), and the packs you want to check using the playbook.